-Name Age Position(s) Held Dwayne L. Hyzak 47 Member of the Board, Chief Executive Officer and Senior Managing Director David L. Magdol 49 President, Chief Investment Officer and Senior Managing Director Vincent D. Foster 63 Executive Chairman of the Board Jesse E. Morris 52 Executive Vice President and Chief Operating Officer Jason B. Beauvais 44 Senior Vice President, General Counsel, Chief Compliance Officer and Secretary Brent D. Smith 44 Chief Financial Officer and Treasurer Nicholas T. Meserve 40 Managing Director K. Colton Braud, III 34 Managing Director Damian T. Burke 48 Managing Director Samuel A. Cashiola 34 Managing Director Watt R. Matthews 33 Managing Director Lance A. Parker 49 Vice President, Chief Accounting Officer and Assistant Treasurer Shannon D. Martin 50 Vice President-Valuations Katherine S. Silva 40 Vice President and Assistant Treasurer
+Name Age Position(s) Held Dwayne L. Hyzak 48 Member of the Board and Chief Executive Officer David L. Magdol 50 President and Chief Investment Officer Vincent D. Foster 64 Executive Chairman of the Board Jesse E. Morris 53 Executive Vice President and Chief Operating Officer Jason B. Beauvais 45 Senior Vice President, General Counsel, Chief Compliance Officer and Secretary Brent D. Smith 45 Chief Financial Officer and Treasurer Nicholas T. Meserve 41 Managing Director K. Colton Braud, III 35 Managing Director Damian T. Burke 49 Managing Director Samuel A. Cashiola 35 Managing Director Lance A. Parker 50 Vice President, Chief Accounting Officer and Assistant Treasurer Shannon D. Martin 51 Vice President - Valuations Katherine S. Silva 41 Vice President and Assistant Treasurer

-Member of our management team's investment and executive committees.
+^{} Member of our management team's investment and executive committees.
 The investment committee is responsible for all aspects of our investment processes, including approval of investments.
 The executive committee consults with and advises our Chief Executive Officer on significant firm-wide operational and strategic priorities.

-For more information on Mr. Hyzak, Member of the Board, Chief Executive Officer and Senior Managing Director, and Mr. Foster, Executive Chairman of the Board, see their biographical information under "Election of Directors" above.
+For more information on Mr. Hyzak, Member of the Board and Chief Executive Officer, and Mr. Foster, Executive Chairman of the Board, see their biographical information under "Election of Directors" above.

-David L. Magdol has served as President since November 2018 and Chief Investment Officer and Senior Managing Director since 2011.
-Mr. Magdol is also the chairman of our management team's investment committee and a member of our management team's executive committee.
+David L. Magdol has served as President since November 2018 and Chief Investment Officer since 2011.
+Mr. Magdol is also the chairman of our management team's investment committee and a member of our management team's executive committee and also currently serves as the President and Chief Investment Officer of MSC Income.
 Previously, he served as Vice Chairman from 2015 until November 2018.
 Mr. Magdol has served in other senior executive positions at Main Street since prior to its IPO in 2007.
 Mr. Magdol has also served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours, since 2002.
 Mr. Magdol joined Main Street from the investment banking group at Lazard Freres & Co.
 Prior to Lazard, he managed a portfolio of private equity investments for the McMullen Group, a private investment firm/family office capitalized by Dr. John J. McMullen, the former owner of the New Jersey Devils and the Houston Astros.
 Mr. Magdol began his career in the structured finance services group of JP Morgan Chase.